Cost Optimization

 Key approaches include:

-- Structure Contracts for Flexibility: When negotiating new Oracle purchases or renewing agreements, try to embed flexibility for future changes.
-Oracle’s standard policy is that if you drop support on a subset of licenses from a given order, they will reprice the remaining licenses at list price, wiping out expected savings.
+• Structure Contracts for Flexibility: When negotiating new Oracle purchases or renewing agreements, try to embed flexibility for future changes.
+Oracle’s standard policy is that if you drop support on a subset of licenses from a given order, they will reprice the remaining licenses at the list price, wiping out any expected savings.
 To counter this, you might negotiate terms or carve-outs that allow some license termination without full repricing.
 Some organizations achieve this by co-terming but separating products into different order CSI contracts (so that one product’s support can be terminated independently), or by negotiating a support fee cap for the remaining licenses if others are terminated.
-In practice, Oracle resists giving explicit flexibility to reduce license counts, but creative approaches exist.
+In practice, Oracle resists providing explicit flexibility to reduce license counts; however, creative approaches exist.
 For example, companies have transferred licenses they wanted to drop to a subsidiary entity and then terminated that entity’s support contract entirely, avoiding repricing on the main contract.
 Such maneuvers can be complex and require Oracle’s cooperation, so engage your Oracle account team early if you plan to downsize.
 Sometimes, they might allow a one-time license migration or retirement with minimal penalty if it’s part of a broader deal.
 The key is to avoid being locked into paying for licenses you no longer need.

-In summary, contract optimization involves getting more favorable terms and avoiding traps.
-Ensure you read the fine print on support policies like Oracle’s Matching Service Levels and repricing rules.
-Negotiate to limit annual increases, secure discounts for multi-year commitments, and build flexibility for changing needs whenever possible.
+In summary, contract optimization involves securing more favorable terms and avoiding common pitfalls.
+Ensure you read the fine print on support policies, such as Oracle’s Matching Service Levels and repricing rules.

-And never wait until after an auto-renewal—Oracle has little incentive to negotiate once you’re locked in for another year.
 By being proactive and strategic in contract discussions, companies have gained relief on support costs, whether through modest 5–15% discounts, frozen maintenance fees for several years, or the ability to shed costs when retiring a product.

 Third-Party Support Viability